RedFerret61/VeeHarmGen/README.md

     run_BAR1_rock.cmd
         USAGE: run_BAR1_rock mxlfile
-               where mxfile.mxl is in input/music e.g. run_BAR1_rock music
+               where mxlfile.mxl is in input/music e.g. run_BAR1_rock music
                Output is in output
         Produces harmonic rhythm placeholders and then
         uses "BAR1" as input for a "rock" style subset